ZoranStojsavljevic/spi_slave_spidev.c/README.md

 		};
 	};

-The entry "spi-max-frequency = x000000" is deleted, since master is the one who dictates the frequency.
+The entry "spi-max-frequency = xy000000" is deleted, since master is the one who dictates the frequency, slave has the maximum sampling rate given to resample (usually lower than the master, but these two master and slave frequences must match!

-### The preliminary results (for Android 12)
+### The results (for Android 12)

 #### /sys/class directory